 Located at Hood Park, just off Route 66.
 Hood Park is also a location for walking and biking.

 7. Take a photo at the Guinness World Record Largest Rocking Chair, “A Route 66 Wonder” on the site of Fanning Outpost US 66 General Store and Archery Center with indoor and outdoor ranges, including one 3D range.
 They also have a complete pro shop.
 The Sanazaros are continually upgrading their facilities and offerings.
 Visit their website for details and hours.
-Also don’t miss their “Picture at the Rocker Day” in August when you can be lifted to the seat of the rocker for photos.

 At 42’1″ the Guinness World Record Largest Rocking Chair-4 miles west of Cuba on Route 66 is a great photo opportunity.

 8. The Chamber of Commerce Visitor Center located at Exit 208 on I-44 offers coffee, water, clean rest rooms, friendly staff, free WiFi, and a lot of information.
 Pick up the latest Viva Cuba t-shirt while you are there.
 See their website for annual events and an event calendar.

 Viva Cuba’s t-shirt for 2011-12 is popular.
 There is now a t-shirt of the Amelia Mural available.